 1. Only sometimes do you get what you pay for

 With an internet package costing around $30 per day and upwards, you will want value for money.
 Prices vary depending on what you want to do.
 Video streaming services such as Netflix require more internet than just browsing social media or sending an email.
 And the ability to video chat or make phone calls using free services such as WhatsApp from your devices craves even more.

-But if you are cruising in a region such as Alaska or the Norwegian Fjords, you may find that the cruise line connection is disrupted where satellite links are weak.
+But if you are cruising in a region such as Alaska from Seattle or the Norwegian Fjords from Stockholm, you may find that the cruise line connection is disrupted where satellite links are weak.
 There is often no refund if you find yourself unconnected for hours.

 This may be enough to put you off from buying an internet package.
-It could make more sense to wait until you are in port and head to a restaurant or internet cafe to get a connection for free especially if you have chosen a port-intensive itinerary and intend to get off the ship and explore at every opportunity in port.
+It could make more sense to wait until you are in port and head to a restaurant or internet cafe to get a connection for free, especially if you have chosen a port-intensive itinerary, such as in the Mediterranean, and intend to get off the ship and explore at every opportunity in port.

 2. You are traveling with family – enjoy the ultimate “wireless connection”

 If you have booked a family cruise or a multi-generation cruise, you have all your loved ones around you during your vacation.
 And we all know how precious this can be in our hectic lives.